 If your child attends more than the hours available in a claim period, you will be responsible for these fees.

 Yes.
-You can use up to two providers, but you cannot claim more than 15 hours per week in total.
+You can share the entitlement between providers, but you cannot claim more than 15 hours per week in total.

 Deferred entry is where a parent decides to delay their child’s admission to school.
 Parents of children starting school will be offered a full-time place.
 If you wish to defer entry or want to request part-time entry, so your child continues at their early education provider instead, you should speak to the headteacher at the school.
 The date should be agreed with the chosen school.
 Visit schools admissions for more information.